 The stories of World War II told by the veterans who lived it.

 Winner of 2016 USA Today Network journalism awards 4th quarter, div.
-III – Finalist digital storytelling
+III, digital storytelling, finalist

-World War II veterans living in Sandusky and Ottawa counties tell their war stories, in their own words, in a series by photojournalist Molly Corfman and writer Daniel Carson.
+World War II veterans living in Sandusky and Ottawa counties tell their war stories, in their own words, through photojournalist Molly Corfman.
 Stories include surviving the D-Day invasion, B-24 crew shot down to become prisoners of war, a soldier witnessing the horrors of a Nazi concentration camp, and a Navy nurse treating soldiers severely burned by oil in the salty sea.